This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Dr. Higa’s proven hypothesis was that non-pathogenic (neutral) microorganisms would become beneficial if the cohort of microorganisms were inoculated with effective microorganisms.
 The abundance of effective microorganisms would irradicate pathogenic organisms.

-So, when the fermented product is added to soil, the microorganisms in the soil are boosted “for good” to accelerate the decomposition process.
+So, when the fermented product is added to the soil, the microorganisms in the soil are boosted “for good” to accelerate the decomposition process.

-What usually takes about a year to decompose in an anaerobic environment (like trench composting), can now be done in a month (if you take the fermentation procedure into account).
+What usually takes about a year to decompose in an anaerobic environment (like trench composting) can now be done in a month (if you take the fermentation procedure into account).

 What Volume of Compost Can Be Made Using Bokashi?